Gwyd0/Linuxsetup/README.md

 The options are *I* then *U*, it should then install everything you need.

 ## Manually

-You can just simply clone the repo and install dependencies manually.
+Or, you can clone the repo and install dependencies manually.
 * Install dependncies
 * Clone these files and put them in ~/.config
 * choose a wallpaper from /wallpapers and put it in ~/Pictures named wallpaper.jpg or just change the i3 config $wallpaper var
 * Thats it.
 Enjoy.
+Eww and picom needs building.

-**for weather too work you need to change the $location var in eww/scripts/weather.sh**
+**for weather to work you need to change the $location var in eww/scripts/weather.sh**

 # Dependencies
 UI - [Eww](https://github.com/elkowar/eww) <br />